 An exploratory framework supports the selection of individual tracks for further study.
 Representative tracks are processed to generate smoother geometry.
-Specifically, all vertices on a representative track are considered as control points to compute a B-spline curve [22].
-Figure 4(c) shows the selected representative track with smooth geometry.
-The cyclonic regions for this track are also computed on demand as the connected components of the sub-level set / superlevel set that contain the cyclone centres, see accompanying video.
+Specifically, all vertices on a representative track are considered as control points to compute a B-spline curve [31].
+Figure 2.6(c) shows the selected representative track with smooth geometry.
+The cyclonic regions for this track are also computed on demand as the connected components of the sub-level set / super-level set that contain the cyclone centres.
+The video 1 demonstrates functionalities of the framework.
 Two cyclonic regions are assigned the same color if they belong to a common region in the past and split, or will merge in future.
 This merge/split information is readily available from the cyclone motion graph.
-The accompanying video shows a single representative track selected using the exploratory framework.
+The video shows a single representative track selected using the exploratory framework.
 A single smooth track is extracted despite the presence of multiple merges and splits.
 Other algorithms report multiple tracks near New Zealand and employ specialized postprocessing techniques such as track surgery to remove clutter.
 In contrast, the track clustering based method generates a single track without the need for additional postprocessing.